By Laima Urbonaite for Summersalt Yoga

-Before going to Utah (that’ where we’ve spent most of our time), we’ve spent a few days is Oakland and visited San Francisco from there.
-Both cities are beautiful and you can spend hours just walking around and enjoying San Francisco hills!
+Before going to Utah (that’ where we’ve spent most of our time), we’ve spent a few days in Oakland and visited San Francisco from there.
+Both cities are beautiful and you can spend hours just walking around and enjoying the San Francisco hills!

 After a bit more than a month, we’ve finally rented out a car and started our road trip around the land of the beautiful nature.

-We visited Lake Tahoe, the place with the name difficult to pronounce for a foreigner, and place of total relaxation.
-It’s the place to be if you want to immerse with the nature and just enjoy the big trees, big lake and cute cabins.
+We visited Lake Tahoe, the place with a name difficult to pronounce for a foreigner, and a place of total relaxation.
+It’s the place to be if you want to immerse with nature and just enjoy the big trees, big lake, and cute cabins.

 Our first get to know with Utah’s nature was Arches National park.
 We’ve been to a lot of beautiful places before, bet oh what a beautiful place this is.
 When we were entering the park, we got surrounded by breathtaking canyons that you wouldn’t dream such a place could exist.